samfisherirl/Easy-Auto-GUI-for-AHK-v2/README.md

 - The conversion process occurs in real-time within the integrated development environment (IDE) and when selecting SaveAs/Save options.
 - Cloning windows with over 1,000 lines takes less than 1 second to complete.
 - Custom contingencies are in place to minimize output errors.
 They modify the output of ahkv2converter to suit this specific use case.
+- You should never receive an error when executing code after building a GUI for ahkv2.
+It will happen, and please notify me of those errors, but the goal and expectation is an error-free output.
 - The function-call converts to v2 using ahkv2converter.
 - The Changes_of_note folder highlights modification made in the base code.